wylie/wyliefisher/src/content/blog/2025-02-09-laptop-or-desktop.md

 ### The Case for My M1 Mac Mini

-The M1 Mac Mini has been rock-solid.
-It is compact, powerful, and runs macOS smoothly without any issues.
+The Mini has been rock-solid.
+It's compact, powerful, and runs macOS smoothly without any issues.
 Paired with my dual-monitor setup, it gives me plenty of screen space, which is invaluable for coding, debugging, design work, or just doing online household tasks.

 But then there is the obvious downside: mobility.
 I'm locked to my desk.
 If I want a change of scenery, my only option is to step away entirely rather than taking my work with me.
 But maybe that's not such a bad thing.
 Without a laptop tethered to me, I have a clear boundary between work and everything else.
 When I step away, I'm actually taking a break rather than just relocating my work to another spot.
 Maybe having a fixed workspace helps me stay more focused and intentional about when and how I work.